aidanmorales/rTwig/README.md

 devtools::install_github("aidanmorales/rTwig")
 ```

-### Quick Start: QSM Radii Correction
+### Quick Start: Real Twig

-QSM radii corrections are run as a chain of function that build on one
-another.
-The general processing chain is as follows:

-1. Import a QSM: TreeQSM, SimpleForest and Treegraph are currently
-    supported.
-2. Calculate new variables with consistent QSM structure to allow for
-    network analysis.
-3. Correct the small branch and twig cylinders using real twig diameter
-    measurements.
-4. Summarize and visualize the results.

-Below are examples of how to quickly run Real Twig on TreeQSM and
+Below are examples of how to quickly run and visualize Real Twig, using
-SimpleForest QSMs, using example data from the package.
-See the
+example data from the package.
+Currently, TreeQSM, SimpleForest,
+Treegraph, and aRchi QSMs are supported.
+See the vignettes for more
-vignettes for more details on a general workflow and best practices.
+details on a general workflow and best practices.

 #### TreeQSM